abuseofnotation/abuseofnotation.github.io/scratchpads/capitalism.md

 Like, if you take the fable about Adam and Eve and the apple.
 What does the apple represent?
 Sex?
 Knowledge?
 Or most probably just opposition to authority.
 Not clear what was God's purpose with putting the tree there.
 All we understand is that if we do wrong we will be punished and we already did wrong...

-Middle-class
+Middle-class (servants)
 ---

 In society under capitalism nowadays, there is a third class between workers and the masters which is instrumental to keeping the regime working.
-It is the financially prospering, but emotionally and ideologically bankrupt middle class - people who have "succeeded" - managed to educate themselves and get a well-paid job - but have completely stripped themselves of their identity in order to do so, and are trapped by their fear to be thrown downwards and their inability to move upwards.
+It is the financially prospering, but emotionally and ideologically bankrupt *middle class* or servants, as we can also call them --- people who have "succeeded" (managed to educate themselves and get a well-paid job) but have completely stripped themselves of their identity in order to do so, and are trapped by their fear to be thrown downwards and their inability to move upwards.

-Middle-class folks cannot have solidarity for their masters, because they know even more than everyone what the masters are.
+Servants cannot have solidarity for their masters, because they know even more than everyone what the masters are.

 And they cannot have solidarity with the workers, out of vanity and out of fear that they will be punished for their opinions and thrown in the working class.